Powell: “Inflation still high… Uncertainty from Middle East variables”

 Summary

-• He said the February personal consumption expenditures (PCE) price index increase is estimated at 2.8%, with core PCE at 3.0%, and added that near-term inflation expectations have also risen recently.
+• He estimated February’s PCE price index at 2.8% and core PCE at 3.0%, adding that near-term inflation expectations have also risen.

 Forecast Trend Report by Period